Harish-2502/CCC-Team-72/spark/README.md

 * `http://173.17.2.4:8081/` (It does not work under MacOS)

 NOTE: the `4040` application is active only when a job is running (such as when there is a PySpark session active).

+NOTE: `Skipped stages` means that data are already in the cache, hence a lower number of partitions would probably be more efficient.

 Describe the top topics and show their top (stemmed) words in the PySpark shell: